 Included with this Cobra (in addition to the hood currently on the car) is the original Ram Air shaker hood ("Racing Black Hood" - orange with blacked-out center and factory twist type exposed hood lock pins) that the original owner replaced with a flat (non-Ram Air) Cobra hood to further disguise this Cobra for street racing.

 This Cobra still has the fangs it was born with and even today the 429 SUPER Cobra Jet is a mythically powerful beast that few knowledgeable car guys will tangle with on the street.

 Not just some “numbers matching” replacement engine.

-Remember that most of these Cobras lost their original engines more than 40 years ago and that people advertising cars with “numbers matching” engines mean that the engine in the car now has is a re-stamped replacement engine, or the seller would state that it was the original engine as this Cobra has.
+Remember that most of these Cobras lost their original engines more than 51 years ago and that people advertising cars with “numbers matching” engines mean that the engine in the car now is a re-stamped REPLACEMENT engine, or the seller would state that it was the ORIGINAL engine as this Cobra has.

 A car is only original once and today's car collectors often prefer their investment grade cars unrestored, in what is called "preserved" condition, looking every bit as old as they are.

 One thing I have always treasured was the opportunity to buy a car or engine parts exactly “as is”.
 What I mean by this that I would rather buy the good, the bad, and the ugly, exactly as they are, rather than after they are “reconditioned” for resale.
 This way I know exactly what I am buying, who did the work and how, and exactly what I have when I am done (i.e., nothing faked or hiding under fresh paint, etc.)